Chapter 7 Bankruptcy Attorneys in Nashville

 When you file Chapter 7, your creditors must leave you alone.
 This includes garnishments, phone calls, letters, and lawsuits.
 These actions must stop immediately through the court issuing an automatic stay.

 At Flexer Law, we believe it is best to ask questions regarding your options and rights before filing for bankruptcy.
 Our bankruptcy team is here to inform, advise, and guide you in making this critical decision based on your financial situation, needs, and goals.
-With over 40 years in practice serving clients in bankruptcy filings, we have become a leader in this field for the Middle Tennessee region.
+With over 40 years in practice serving clients in Tennessee bankruptcy filings, we have become a trusted partner for individuals and families seeking debt relief through Chapter 7 bankruptcy for the Middle Tennessee region.

 A Chapter 7 bankruptcy allows you to wipe out or discharge unsecured debt, which are those not secured by collateral, like your home or car.